 Choosing the right tilling tool for the job at hand is important to eliminate unnecessary stress.
 If you don't really need a heavy-weight hoe for a few small weeds in soft soil, select smaller or lighter cultivating tools or twisters that can do the job with less work and stress.
 The selection should also be based on the level of precision and control needed to protect your precious cultivars.
 Oftentimes we face a combined patch of many large and small weeds situated closely together.
 In this scenario it would be advantageous to select a tool that works well with both small weeds and large weeds that a hoe cannot handle, such as the Ergonica Weed Twister, for example.
 For busy people, this multitasking feature will save you time and a little dinero, as well.
 Many people buy several Weed Twisters of different sizes to work in different situations such as planters, raised beds and lawns, for example, and for different members of their family.

-Hoes, Cultivators and Claws
+Hoes, Forks, Cultivators and Claws

 Cultivation and Weeding in Organic Farming

 Traditional wide-blade hoes are generally not recommended for organic or polyculture weeding due to the excessive promotion of latent weed seeds and damage to organic matter in topsoil.
 More precise tools may be used when necessary for defensive action against weeds that have persisted despite other organic weed prevention methods.
 The primary limitation for all hoe-blade weeders is the tendency to sever the main stem of any plant larger than a few inches, such as late season weeds, and thereby leave the root in ground to continue growing in a few days.
 Another shortcoming is that even fairly precise hoes disturb a lot of soil (and weed seeds) as do any of the tools with flat surfaces or large claws that are designed primarily as cultivators.
 Wide-blade hoes are more suitable for seasonal crop rotation and sowing rather than defensive weeding throughout the entire crop season, especially when topsoil conservation is an issue.
-More information about different varieties of hoes can be found at TM Organics.
 Keep in mind that none of the hoes and cultivators are designed to lift the debris above the soil as do several weed twisters and other weed pullers, which means that the cleanup job, if necessary, is an added chore and strain on your back.
 If the debris includes plants with flowers and seeds, you may be doing more harm than good!
 Weeding wisdom: Mulch preventive, Twist defensive - Stow the Hoe until you Sow!

 A number of power tools designed to trim the top of grassy weeds and ground covers can be purchased in many stores and online.
 Some people also use lawn mowers to crop the weeds growing in their lawns.
 The Garden Tools page illustrates of few of the more popular weed trimmers on the market, as well as other tools and solutions for weed control.
 Keep in mind that whacking a weed without removing its roots may only be a temporary solution for weed control.